open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

       possible to apply the View without producing semantic errors (e.g. the View sets an asynchronous instrument to use the [Histogram aggregation](#histogram-aggregation)) the implementation
-      SHOULD drop the View and emit a warning.
+      SHOULD emit a warning and proceed as if the View did not exist.
   * If the Instrument could not match with any of the registered `View`(s), the SDK SHOULD enable the instrument using the default aggregation and temporality.
     Users can configure match-all Views using [Drop aggregation](#drop-aggregation)